-OPERA by Oracle is a robust property management system for hotels of any sizes, allowing them to centralize control over all operations and provide greater customer experience online and offline.
+OPERA by Oracle is a robust property management system for hotels of any size, enabling them to centralize control over all operations and deliver a better customer experience, both online and offline.

 Watch our detailed overview of property management systems to learn more

 OPERA's history began back in the 1970s when it was known as Micros.
 Throughout its history (both before and after it was bought by Oracle and renamed), OPERA was the PMS of choice for Marriott, Four Seasons, Hyatt, Radisson, and more hospitality leaders.
-By Capterra's estimations, in 2017, OPERA had 26,000 customers and 104,000 users, with many of those eager to grow and compete in the changing travel industry.
+According to 2023 estimates, around 40,000 hotel properties use OPERA PMS.

 In this article, we will explain how hoteliers and hospitality technology vendors can set up an integration between OPERA PMS and third-party hotel solutions.